Zoetrophy/Pervade/README.md

 ###Help:

-Files can be converted faithfully to EPUB or PDF with the commands,
+Files can be converted faithfully to PDF with the command,
-`abiword --to=epub *.rtf`
-and
 `abiword --to=pdf *.rtf`

 ***